-Encourage your child to keep life in balance
+Encourage your young adult to keep life in balance

 Students can engage with other parts of the university by joining a club or getting involved with the vibrant student community.

-The years spent at university can be a fun and rewarding time in your son or daughter’s life.
+The years spent at university can be a fun and rewarding time in your teen's life.
 Students can get involved in different university activities to learn new skills and meet interesting people.

 Understand the nature of a student’s workload